jiddin/personal/content/quotes.md

 "When a measure becomes a target, it ceases to be a good measure.”
 {{< /blockquote >}}

-{{< blockquote author="Dalai Lama" >}}
-“When you talk, you are only repeating what you already know.
-But if you listen, you may learn something new.”
-{{< /blockquote >}}

 {{< blockquote author="Friedrich Nietzsche" >}}
 “He who has a why to live for can bear almost any how.”
-{{< /blockquote >}}

-{{< blockquote author="Lao Tzu" >}}
-“Men are born soft and supple;
-dead, they are stiff and hard.
-Plants are born tender and pliant;
-dead, they are brittle and dry.
-Thus whoever is stiff and inflexible is a disciple of death.
-Whoever is soft and yielding
-is a disciple of life.
-The hard and stiff will be broken.
-The soft and supple will prevail.”
 {{< /blockquote >}}